-By the end of January and beginning of February, those of us who live in northern climates have peaked in terms of the accumulation of Vata in our physiology.
-Months of cold, dry, windy weather results in an increase of those same qualities in our bodies: dryness, coolness, movement and quickness.
-When Vata becomes imbalanced we can experience symptoms such as trouble sleeping, aching joints and muscles, arthritis, emotional instability, high blood pressure, dry skin, increased sensitivity to the cold weather, and depression.
+For those of us who live in northern climates, by the end of January and beginning of February the accumulation of Vata dosa in our physiology is at its peak.
+Months of cold, dry, windy weather result in an increase of those same qualities in our bodies: dryness, coolness, movement and quickness.
+When Vata becomes imbalanced, we can experience symptoms such as trouble sleeping, aching joints and muscles, arthritis, emotional instability, high blood pressure, dry skin, increased sensitivity to the cold weather, and depression.

 With months of cold weather still ahead of us, this is the time to adopt a diet and lifestyle that help settle Vata.

 One of the most basic approaches to balancing Vata is to follow a regular routine—eating and going to sleep at around the same time each day.
-In fact, going to bed early on a regular basis is one of the most powerful tools available for balancing Vata.
+In fact, going to bed by 10:00 PM on a regular basis is one of the most powerful tools available for balancing Vata.

 In terms of diet, the key word is “warm”.
 Eat foods that are warming and fresh.
 The same goes for any liquid that we drink —and we need to be drinking lots of liquid to offset the drying influence of winter heating.
 Be sure to drink a number of cups of warm water and herbal teas throughout the day.
 Never have iced drinks or food.

 During the winter you may find yourself thinking more about food than you did during the summer.
 This is because when the cold, dry weather of winter starts to aggravate Vata dosha, our bodies naturally begin to crave heavier more unctuous, Kapha-type foods to help counter this effect.
 In addition, cold weather tends to cause our internal digestive fire to increase, thus creating an increase in our appetite.
 As long as you don’t eat more than you can comfortably digest, larger portions at meals can help keep Vata in balance.
-While we don’t want to gain weight and accumulate ama over the winter months, it is not recommended to try to lose weight during the winter months.
+While we don’t want to gain weight and accumulate ama over the winter months, it is not recommended to try to lose weight at this time of the year.

 Eat more foods that increase Kapha: those with sweet, sour, and salty tastes.
 Eat fewer foods with bitter, astringent, and pungent tastes.
 Avocados, bananas, mangoes, peaches, lemons, pumpkins, asparagus, carrots, beets, almonds, sesame seeds, quinoa, rice, mung beans, and ghee are all excellent Vata-pacifying foods.